Seychelles News Agency

-The Seychelles News Agency (SNA) is the state news agency of Seychelles.
+The Seychelles News Agency (SNA) was the state news agency of Seychelles.
 It is headquartered in Victoria and regulated by the Seychelles Media Commission.
+It ceased operations in December, 2024.

 History

 Launched on 22 April 2014 during the opening of the biennial Seychelles honorary consuls conference held at the Kempinski Resort at Baie Lazare, the SNA is the Seychelles' first online news agency service.
-It provides daily news service in English and French languages.
+It provided daily news service in English and French languages.
 Most of the SNA's text and photos are free to be published or redistributed so long the agency and author are credited.